neonnnnn/pyrfm/README.md

 Random feature maps are promising methods for large-scale kernel methods.
-They are maps from a original feature space to a randomized feature space approximating a kernel induced feature space.
+They are maps from a original feature space to a randomized feature space approximating a kernel-induced feature space.
 The idea is to run linear models on such randomized feature space for classification, regression, clustering, etc.
 When the dimension of the random feature map D is not so high and the number of